saracoglumert/fu27soma-pa/README.md

 cd fu27soma-project
 ```

-First, run *init* script.
+First, run **init.sh** script.
 It will download and install all dependencies, set the permissions, analyze your network and come up with a suggestion for network setup.
 ```
 bash init.sh
 ```